hankypoo7/The-blooket-hacks/README.md

 Thank you to @Basil for letting me use the hack menu hack

-Thank you to @ZasticBradyn for the remove gliz box hack, as well as the bypass hack, the tokens and xp hack, and the get every answer correct hack.
+Thank you to @ZasticBradyn for: the remove gliz box hack the bypass hack the tokens and xp hack the get every answer correct hack the get all blooks in game hack

 Thank you to @gbasil for letting me use the hack menu hack